pine64/website/content/community/bridged_chat_notes.md

 ## Things to consider when using the bridged community chat

 In the bridged community chat that spans across Discord, Matrix, Element, and IRC, there are several important considerations to keep in mind.
 These guidelines help ensure smooth communication and prevent unintended issues.
-Let’s explore each of these aspects:

 ### Avoid editing messages